jdmonin/JSettlers2/Readme.md

     * Config Validation Mode: No problems found.

+### Server Web App Deployment (Optional)

+This deploys the optional part of the JSettlers Server which runs on a java web app server.
+This does not deploy the `/jsweb/` client web app, which is a separate build.

+- If you've started the JSettlers Server from the instructions in the previous sections, make sure it isn't currenly running.
+Deploying the JSettlers Server web app will also start the server on its default port.

+- Place `socserver.war` into your web app server's `webapps` directory

+- The web app URL will be `http://localhost:8080/socserver/` if your web app server runs on port 8080

+- If `/socserver/` does not show a JSettlers Web App Server page, check your web app server's logs or restart its service

 ### Connect a client

 Now, double-click JSettlers.jar to launch the client.
 If you'd